Latest on COVID-19 Case in Brunei Darussalam - Brunei News Gazette

-Meanwhile, the total number of COVID-19 cases remains at 203, with recovered cases at 186.
+The total number of COVID-19 cases remains at 206, with recovered cases at 189.

 For further information and latest development, visit the Ministry of Health’s website or contact the Health Advice line 148.